LucasPickering/slumber/docs/src/user_guide/database.md

 Slumber uses a [SQLite](https://www.sqlite.org/) database to persist requests and responses.
 The database also stores UI state that needs to be persisted between sessions.
 This database exists exclusively on your device. **The Slumber database is never uploaded to the cloud or shared in any way.** Slumber does not make any network connections beyond the ones you define and execute yourself.
 You own your data; I don't want it.

 Data for all your Slumber collections are stored in a single file.
-To find this file, run `slumber show paths`, and look for the `Database` entry.
+To find this file, run `slumber db --path`.
+You can also open it in the `sqlite3` REPL with `slumber db`.
 I encourage you to browse this file if you're curious; it's pretty simple and there's nothing secret in it.
 Keep in mind though that **the database format is NOT considered part of Slumber's API contract.** It may change at any time, including the database path moving or tables be changed or removed, even in a minor or patch release.

 ### Controlling Persistence